BTW-Community/Mobs-Enhancement-Addon/README.md

 - Mobs' senses are strengthened, with further target distance and more points to check, instead of only doing an eye-to-eye check.
 - Mobs cannot see entities behind them unless they are very close.
 - Mobs can see through transparent blocks such as glass, leaves.
-- Mobs no longer try to watch the closest player.
+- Mobs no longer try to stare at the closest player.
+- Hostile mobs' max health increase when the first nether portal is constructed.
+- Nether and undead mobs' max health increase when the first wither is summoned.

 ### Zombies

 - Zombies are able to break certain types of blocks blocking the way to their attack target, determined by their held item.
+- Zombies' base max health is decreased from 20 to 16.
 - Zombies have a chance to be able to sense targets through opaque blocks.
+- Zombies transform into a skeleton of half its max health when die of sunlight,

 ### Skeletons

 - Skeletons move faster.
+- Skeletons no longer burn under sunlight.
 - Skeletons have a chance to spawn with a melee weapon instead of a bow.
+- Skeletons have a chance to spawn as a wither skeleton in the overworld at a low Y level after the first nether portal is constructed.
 - Skeletons predict their target's position before ranged attacks.
+- Skeletons' accuracy increases when the first nether portal is constructed, and when the first wither is summoned.
 - Skeletons try not to get too close to dangerous targets when holding a bow.
 - Skeletons flee from dangerous targets when their health is low.
-- Skeletons' max health is decreased from 20 to 16.
+- Skeletons' base max health is decreased from 20 to 12.
 - Skeletons target villagers.
 - Skeletons try to break nearby burning torches.
 - Skeletons have a chance to be able to sense targets through opaque blocks.